Updated on February 18th, 2022 by Kay Ng

 Valuation & Expected Returns

-Based on expected adjusted earnings-per-share of $9.45 for 2021, 3M stock has a price-to-earnings ratio of 20.6.
-This is higher than its average valuation.
-Our estimate of fair value is a price-to-earnings ratio of 19, which is roughly in-line with its 10-year historical average.
+Based on expected adjusted earnings-per-share of ~$10.40 for 2022, 3M stock has a price-to-earnings ratio of 14.3.
+This is lower than its average valuation.
+Our estimate of fair value is a price-to-earnings ratio of 19, which is roughly in line with its 10-year historical average.

 A breakdown of potential returns through 2024 is as follows: